mrkranky/affable/README.md

    `Ranking and Influx: 700 writes/sec`

-2. With two instances of each consumer -
+2. With two instances of DBConsumer -

    `Cassandra Writing: 1500 writes/sec`

-   `Ranking and Influx: 1300 writes/sec`

 3. Making cassandra writes as asynchronous, increased writing performance by 33 percent.

 ## Scaling

-Increasing consumer instances, increases computing capabilities of both the consumers.
+Increasing consumer instances, increases computing capability of the consumers.

 Ideally the number of topic partitions should be equal to number of consumer instances and both can scale pretty easily.